hovancik/BSDSec/README.md

 ### TO-DO
 * (in prgress) code refactor ;] (anyone?)
 * check other BSDs for SA
-* (done - http://reddit.com/r/bsdsec) create reddit /r for discussions (so it would be on reddit, app and tweets would have link to it )
+* (done, later removed - http://reddit.com/r/bsdsec) create reddit /r for discussions (so it would be on reddit, app and tweets would have link to it )
 * create command line app (eg.: <tt>bsdec --tag freebsd --time week</tt>)
 * (done) upgrade Griddler to version 1
 * make method for adding more tags (like BSDCan, LibreSSL etc. ) as right now it's just freebsd for FreeBSD list etc...